asharma1998/Variant-Emergence-and-Vaccination/README.md

-The objective of this report is to describe the implementation of a searchable database and analyze the relationship between variant emergence and vaccination rollout.
-The report outlines the dataset sources, methodology, and provides an analysis of the trends observed.
+The objective of this project is to describe the implementation of a searchable database and analyze the relationship between variant emergence and vaccination rollout.
+The report outlines the dataset sources, and methodology, and provides an analysis of the trends observed.

 Dataset: